getdirty75/asymetrics/src/articles/label-story-1-dna-records.md

 ***Falcon Claw*** comes with a story too!
 Composed by [Robert Torres](https://www.45live.net/magazine/article/robert-torres-falcon-claw-dj-dsk) as a soundtrack for a Kung-Fu movie back in the 1970s, it never got picked up and remained on a sole demo cassette tape, recorded with weird disturbances from a neighbor’s CB radio.

 Torres would regularly play it to his son Kris, describing it as his personal theme song.
-When Torres passed away, Kris, who had grown to become a notorious figure and [cultural guide in Kunming](https://www.gokunming.com/en/blog/), played the tape to DSK, who immediately caught the tune’s distinctive groove and decided to release it to the World !
+When Torres passed away, Kris, who had grown to become co-owner of Kunming hot spot** [Salvador's](http://www.salvadors.cn/)**, played the tape to DSK, who immediately caught the tune’s distinctive groove and decided to release it to the World !

 <br>

-Also worth checking out is DNA’s infamous release [Juice Crew Law](https://djdsk.bandcamp.com/album/juice-crew-law), a tribute to [MC Shan’s 1980’s B-Boy anthem](https://www.youtube.com/watch?v=iYQlvs1nNlo), and salute to Shanghai’s top Breakdance collective Juice Crew, featured on the music video below:
+Also worth checking out is DNA’s infamous release [Juice Crew Law](https://djdsk.bandcamp.com/album/juice-crew-law), a tribute to [MC Shan’s 1980’s B-Boy anthem](https://www.youtube.com/watch?v=iYQlvs1nNlo), and salute to Asian all-star B-Boy collective **"Juice Crew"**, based in Shanghai andput together by famous Korean B-Boy [Physicx](https://www.youtube.com/watch?v=UTsnJ7sdK88) - check the music video below:

 <iframe width="100%" height="380" src="https://www.youtube-nocookie.com/embed/dUbybLKPOOc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen referrerpolicy="origin"></iframe>

+[The flipside](https://www.youtube.com/watch?v=zG_BmzczCAM) to this 45 is also red hot, featuring none other than [Akil](https://en.wikipedia.org/wiki/Jurassic_5) (**Jurassic 5**), and DSK's long time collaborator [Mysdiggi](https://www.youtube.com/watch?v=O2G_rTt9TuI).

 <br>